5 Marines killed in California aircraft crash identified - NewsBreak

 5 Marines killed in California aircraft crash identified

-Editor’s note: This story has been updated to show Capt.
-John J. Sax was from Placer County, Cpl.
-Seth D. Rasmuson was from Johnson County and Nicholas P. Losapio was from New Durham, New Hampshire.

-GLAMIS, Calif. — The five Marines killed in an aircraft crash Wednesday near Glamis in Imperial County, California, have been identified, a U.S. Marine Corps official announced Friday.
+GLAMIS, Calif. ( KSWB ) — The five Marines killed in an aircraft crash Wednesday near Glamis in Imperial County, California, have been identified, a U.S. Marine Corps official announced Friday.

 The victims, based at Marine Corps Air Station Camp Pendleton, were all assigned to Marine Medium Tiltrotor Squadron 364, Marine Aircraft Group 39 and 3rd Marine Aircraft Wing, according to a release from Major Mason Englehart of the 3rd Marine Aircraft Wing.
 Their names are as follows: